 Furthermore, the biggest employer of architects is architectural firms.
 These firms have limited capacity to absorb the large number of architects graduating annually.

 Other job options that would have been available are construction firms, real estate firms, project management divisions of companies, interior design and landscape firms, physical planning divisions of government and institutions etc. But these organizations as well don’t employ a lot of architects.

 To practice architecture successfully, you will need to at some point set out on your own.
 And this is best after you have acquired a license and some experience.

 Most students want to as soon as graduation commence work and start earning.
 However, they quickly find out that entry-level remuneration for architects is poor.
 Especially when compared with other professions with long study time.

-The cost benefit analysis of studying architecture when compared with other professionals such as engineers, lawyers, doctors is very discouraging.
-Though, with license and experience, the architects remuneration improves with time.
+The cost-benefit analysis of studying architecture when compared with other professionals such as engineers, lawyers, and doctors is very discouraging.
+Though, with license and experience, the architects’ remuneration improves with time.

-In the USA for example, professionals average salary are:
+In the USA for example, professionals’ average salaries are: